On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: Introduction

-The spectral flow is the sum over a partition of the unit inverval, $ J_i $, where a neighbourhood $ U_i $ as in 1,2) exists.
-It is invariant for fixed-endpoints homotopies and defines a group homomorphism on each connected component of $ \mathcal{F}\sp {sa} (H) $.
-If $ H $ is separable, there are only three, corresponding to $ I $ and $ -I $, contractible to a point, and $ 2P - I $, where $ P $ is a projector with infinite-dimensional kernel and image.
-On the third one the spectral flow
+where $ P(A;U) $ is the spectral projector of $ A $ relative to $ U $.
+The spectral flow is the sum of all the contributions obtained over a partition of the unit interval, $ J_i $, such that a neighbourhood $ U_i $ as in 1,2) corresponds to each $ J_i $.
+It is invariant for fixed-endpoint homotopies and defines a groups homomorphism on the fundamental group of each connected component of $ \mathcal{F}\sp {sa} (H) $.
+If $ H $ is infinite-dimensional and separable, then there are exactly three connected components, corresponding to $ I $ and $ -I $ (these are contractible to a point) and to $ 2P - I $, where $ P $ is a projector with infinite-dimensional kernel and image.
+On the fundamental group of the third one, denoted by $ \mathcal{F}\sp{sa} _* $, the spectral flow

 is a group isomorphism.
-J.~Phillips extended afterwards his definition in \cite{BBLP05} to families of unbounded, Fredholm and self-adjoint operators.
-C.~Zhu and Y.~Long in \cite{ZL99} extended such definition to bounded, admissible operators on Banach spaces.
-Given a partition $ J_i $ of $ [0,1] $ and spectral sections, that is
+In \cite{BBLP05},~J.~Phillips later extended this definition to continuous families of unbounded, Fredholm and self-adjoint operators.
+In contrast with \cite{RS95}, no assumptions of differentiability or transversality are made.
+C.~Zhu and Y.~Long in \cite{ZL99} extended the definition in \cite{Phi96} to bounded, admissible operators (which are compact perturbations of hyperbolic operators) on Banach spaces: On every interval $ J_i = [t_- \sp i,t_+ \sp i ] $ of a suitable partition of $ [0,1] $, they provide a path of projectors $ Q_i $ such that

-the contribuition of $ J_i $ to the spectral flow is
+The contribuition of $ J_i $ to the spectral flow is

 where $ [Q - P] $ denotes the Fredholm index of $ P\colon\ran(Q)\ra\ran(P) $.
-The purposes of this work are essentially three: I) Semplifying further the definition of spectral flow.
-Given a path $ A_t \in e\mathcal{H}(E) $ of essentially hyperbolic operators (which are compact perturbation of hyperbolic operators and correspond to the admissible ones used in \cite{ZL99}), by the homotopy lifting property of the Serre fibration

-we prove that there exists a continuous path of projectors on $ [0,1] $ such that $ P(t) - P\sp + (A(t)) $ is compact.
-Thus, we define
+The spectral flow is defined as the sum of the quantity above as $ J_i $ varies over the partition of $ [0,1] $.
+We denote the spectral projector relative to the positive complex half-plane by $ P\sp + (A) $, and $ \mathcal{P}(\mathcal{L}(E)) $ is the set of projectors of $ E $.
+This work has three essential purposes: I) Further simplifying the definition of spectral flow.
+Given a path $ A_t \in e\mathcal{H}(E) $ on $ [0,1] $ of essentially hyperbolic operators (which are compact perturbations of hyperbolic operators and correspond to the admissible ones used in \cite{ZL99}), there exists a continuous path $ P $ of projectors on $ [0,1] $ such that